lauraadalmolin/core/README.md

 # Contents

 ## Commands Package
-[This package](https://github.com/furgbol/core/tree/master/commands) provides the store of commands to send.
+The [Commands Package](https://github.com/furgbol/core/tree/master/commands) provides the store of commands to send.

 # Contribute
 See how to [contribute](https://github.com/furgbol/core/blob/master/contrib.md) with this project.